 The marbled halls of the Palace of Parliament in Bucharest, the charming baroque streets of medieval Brasov, the imposing pointed towers in Vlad the Impaler’s Sighisoara, the spectacular scenery of the Transylvanian Alps – these are just some of the highlights of this fascinating tour of Romania.
 On this holiday you’ll find that the bustling capital, Bucharest, contrasts superbly with the fortified churches and forbidding castles of Transylvania, while Brasov will reveal the Saxon heritage of this part of Romania.
 There’s also the chance to experience the astonishing Fagaras pass and visit the old cultural centre of Sibiu.

-- 3 nights bb in Bucharest and 4 nights bb in Brasov with one dinner
+- 3 nights bed and breakfast in Bucharest and 4 nights bed & breakfast in Brasov with one dinner

 - Tour of Bucharest with entrance to the Palace of Parliament